TheTupok/Student/README.md

 # Student App

-This project is used as a project that allows you to CRUD operations with either the server or local storage
+This project is used as a project that allows you to CRUD operations with either the server or local storage.
+It is also possible to use undo redo

 # How to start